 _redirects file and redeploying did the trick.
 All the links to the old domain were being redirected successfully to the new domain and the universe became a better place, atleast in terms of DNS resolution.

 Subscribe to the newsletter

-Get emails from me about web development, tech and more!
+Get emails from me about software development, technology and more!